-Ovarian and testicular cancers may produce HCG, according to the American Cancer Society.
+Ovarian and testicular cancers are examples of cancers that may produce HCG, according to the American Cancer Society.
 Checking HCG levels not only aids in diagnosis but can also be used to evaluate the efficacy of treatment of these malignancies.
 HCG tests are also used to diagnose choriocarcinoma, a rare form of cancer in women.
-These tumors may develop from tissues remaining in the uterus after childbirth or an abortion.
-They may also form from tissues created in a molar pregnancy, according to the Yale Cancer Center.
-Molar pregnancies occur when a sperm and egg join but produce a mass of tissue rather than a fetus.

 A positive HCG test outside of pregnancy can also be a sign of other cancers that affect both sexes.
 A case study published in the journal “Lung Cancer” in September 2008 told the story of a young woman who’d received a positive pregnancy test.
 The patient had worsening symptoms associated with pneumonia, however, and it was only later discovered that she had HCG-secreting lung tumors.
 HCG levels were also found to be a strong indicator in determining pancreatic cancer prognoses, according to a 2004 study in the journal “Oncology.”
 The Stanford Medicine Cancer Center reports that HCG may also be a marker of stomach and liver cancers as well.